natenka/pyneng-book-en/docs/source/book_links.rst

 Tests
 ~~~~~

+`Repository with examples and tasks <https://github.com/natenka/pyneng-examples-exercises-en/>`__

-Starting from section 9.
-Functions there are automatic tests for checking tasks.
+There are automated tests in the repository for checking assignments.
+They
-They help to check whether everything fits the task and also give feedback on
+help to check whether everything matches the task, and also give feedback on what
-what does not fit the task.
-As a rule, after first period of adaptation to
+does not correspond to the task.
+As a rule, after the first period of adaptation
-tests, it becomes easier to do tasks with tests.
+to tests, it becomes easier to do tasks with tests.

-:ref:`How to work with tests and basics of pytest <additional_info_pytest>`.
+:ref:`How to work with tests and basics of pytest <additional_info_pyneng>`.

 Further reading